 A state of hypohydration, having too little water, can severely diminish your performance physically, your functioning mentally, and your control of the motor system.

-When the body loses water, the core temperature will go up, and this affects all pathways of metabolism.
-When water loss is equal to 1 – 2 percent of body weight, we see some noticeable reduction in physical performance.
+When the body loses water, the core temperature increases, affecting all metabolism pathways.
+When water loss equals 1 – 2 percent of body weight, we see some noticeable reduction in physical performance.
 In marathon runners, it is not uncommon to see losses as great as 6 – 10% of total body weight through a race.
 Proper hydration strategies following the event will help to counteract these impaired performance effects.

 Beware the Limitations

 There are limitations to the data for hydration, like some saying sweat rates are from 0.3 – 2.4 liters per hour and then other data showing football players having a sweat loss ratio of larger players being 3 or more liters every hour.